 The trailer gave fans a glimpse at the new setting, the Splatlands, which presents a very different kind of locale from the bustling cities and trippy, otherworldly landscapes associated with previous games.

 This departure from the previous games is stark, and has piqued our interest, but it was paired with more familiar elements like a new hub city and the traditional 4v4 competitive multiplayer fans know and love.
-Here’s the breakdown of everything we know so far about Splatoon 3, as well as the things we’d like to see.
+There's still a lot we have to learn about Splatoon 3 but here’s the breakdown of everything we know so far, as well as the things we’d like to see.

 - Best Nintendo Switch games: don't miss these titles